 Pick a couple of the following prompts to help you come up with the meat of your speech!
 Try to keep things appropriate – odds are there are some family members or friends that don’t need to know about a crazy night out in college, or a super embarrassing story about the bride/groom.
-That toast should be for the bachelor/bachelorette party!
+Those anecdotes should be for the bachelor/bachelorette party!

 – “I was with Jim when he met Pam in English 101 freshman year.
 After that first study session, Jim turned to me and said, ‘I think I just met my future wife’.
 They have been inseparable ever since!”

 – “As Alyssa’s older sister, I am always very protective of her.
 When she had her wisdom teeth removed a few years ago, Ben was extremely caring and loving.
 He made sure she got her medicine right on the dot every time, and made her smoothies and mashed potatoes whenever she wanted them.
 Ben – if you can handle Alyssa getting her wisdom teeth out, you can truly handle ANY obstacle that will be thrown at you!”